 I definitely recommend grabbing a map at the entrance, but only so you don’t get completely lost.
 My mom and I took one glance at the map to gain our bearings, and then we didn’t look at it again until we were ready to leave.
 We just chose to meandered through the garden without a plan.
 My mom would say, “I wonder where these steps go?”
 And I’d respond, “Let’s find out!”
 I really enjoyed experiencing Kubota Garden like this, because we never knew what we were going to find next.

 No matter where you turn, you run into something cool at Kubota Garden.
 I honestly thought it might be an over-hyped spot, but I took picture after picture after picture.
 I couldn’t help it.
 You go down a little path and find a neat bridge.
-You take another turn and come across a waterfall.
+Then you take another turn and come across a waterfall.
 You cross a bridge after that and see a rabbit or a turtle, or a colorful plant full of flowers.
 There’s beauty everywhere at Kubota Garden.

-Let’s put it this way — I’m a 32-year-old guy who loves sports.
-I’m a dudes dude, but I thought Kubota Garden was really cool.
+I thought Kubota Garden was really cool.
 It’s off the beaten path, but it’s totally worth checking out.
 Whether you’re looking for a break from the city, you want to snap some fun photos, or you just want to take a nice stroll, Kubota Garden is a great place for folks of all ages.

 Have you ever been to Kubota Garden?
 How was your experience?
 We’d love to hear from you!
-Please leave a comment below or connect with us on Facebook, Twitter and Google+.
+Please leave a comment below or connect with us on Facebook, Twitter and Instagram.
 Don’t forget to also check out Seattle Bloggers for more cool places to visit in the Emerald City.